-All LMP messages are sent as IP packets and they can be sent over in-fiber or out-of-fiber signaling channels.
+All LMP messages are sent as IP packets (except, in some cases, the Test message which may be limited by the transport mechanism) and they can be sent over in-fiber or out-of-fiber signaling channels.
 To support neighbor discovery and IPCC maintenance under UNI 1.0, only a subset of LMP messages is required.
 Table 8-1 summarizes the LMP messages supported under UNI 1.0.
 Messages 1-4 are LMP control channel maintenance messages and they carry the CCID of the IPCC over which they are sent.
 Messages 5-16 are LMP data-link-related messages.
-These carry the corresponding TNA address and, when appropriate, Interface IDs.
 Other than the Test message (Message 10), all messages are carried over the IPCC.
 The Test message is always sent in-fiber over each data link between the client and the TNE.